gere-lajos/laravel-web-tinker/README.md

 This package can run arbitrary code.
 Unless you know what you are doing, you should never install or use this in a production environment, or any environment where you handle real world data.

+## Known issues

+- If you run the code with ctrl+enter or cmd3+enter, the editor will also start a new line.
+- History is shared between tabs, and is not cleared when you close the tab.

 ## Installation